 contributed by Stephanie of Sofia Adventures

-There is eight thousand years of history in this city, but there’s also tons of great modern amenities, like fantastic restaurants and fun cafes.
-You can spend a weekend or a week here, because there are so many things to see and do in Plovdiv that you won’t have time get bored.
+There are eight thousand years of history in this city, but there are also tons of great modern amenities, like fantastic restaurants and fun cafes.
+You can spend a weekend or a week here because there are so many things to see and do in Plovdiv that you won’t have time to get bored.
 After checking out the main highlights of the city (I highly recommend the city’s free walking tour), head out to see some of the beautiful monasteries in the region.

 Budva, Montenegro